maptiler/maptiler-sdk-js/readme.md

 Read more about forward geocoding on our [official documentation](https://docs.maptiler.com/client-js/geocoding/#forward).

 ### Reverse
-You wan to tknow the name of a place, given a longitude-latitude?
+You want to know the name of a place, given a longitude-latitude?
 Use the reverse geocoding:
 ```ts
 // in an async function, or as a 'thenable':
 const result = await maptilersdk.geocoding.reverse([6.249638, 46.402056]);